 Whole-Grain and Other Specialty Flours

-- Do not combine new and old packages of flour.
-This will shorten the shelf life of the new flour.
+Finally, do not combine new and old packages of flour since doing so shortens the shelf life of the new flour.